-Conservation Area Appraisals, PDNPA (various dates) Type of document Guidance Timescale Overview The Peak District National Park has 109 Conservation Areas.
+Conservation Area Appraisals, PDNPA (various dates) Type of document Guidance Timescale - Overview The Peak District National Park has 109 Conservation Areas.
 Each Conservation Area has a unique character shaped by a combination of elements including buildings, materials, spaces, trees, street plan, history and economic background.
 The Authority is under a duty to formulate and publish proposals for the preservation and enhancement of Conservation Areas within the Peak District National Park.
 Special planning rules apply to conservation areas and an area's special character should be taken into account when considering new development.
 Key messages/ objectives Appraisals identify the special qualities that make a place worthy of designation as a Conservation Area.
-They look at ways in which the character of a place can be preserved or enhanced and are intended to inform future shapes and the property them.
-Implications for the LPR to inform future changes, not to prevent them altogether.
-Policies take into account the special historic qualities that exist within Conservation Areas and the setting of a Conservation Area.
+They look at ways in which the Objectives character of a place can be preserved or enhanced and are intended to inform future changes, not to prevent them altogether.
+Implications for the LPR Policies take into account the special historic qualities that exist within Conservation Areas and the setting of a Conservation Area.